 Continuous pupil observation and assessment

-The learning-support service is designed to help all pupils achieve basic literacy & numeracy by the time they complete their primary education.
-We have 10 hours per week of learning support in our school.
+The learning support service is designed to help all pupils achieve basic literacy & numeracy by the time they complete their primary education.
+We currently have two Special Education Teachers (SETs) in our school.
 These are both shared with other local schools.

-Pupils will be selected for supplementary teaching in accordance with D.E.S. guidelines which are outlined in our Learning Support Policy.
+Pupils will be selected for supplementary teaching in accordance with D.E.S. guidelines which are outlined in our Special Educational Needs (SEN) Policy.
 This selection process will follow administration, scoring and interpretation of the standardised screening tests.

 The nature of intervention to be provided for each pupil will be determined following consultation with the principal and class teacher.
 Emphasis will be placed on early intervention and prevention programmes.